 Collision insurance pays for repairs if your vehicle is damaged in an accident.
 Nearly any type of collision is covered, whether you back into a pole, run into another vehicle, or find yourself in a multi-car pile-up.
 If the damage to your vehicle is too extensive to justify the cost of repairs, the insurer is instead likely to compensate you for the loss of your car based upon its actual cash value.
 (Exceptions are made for antique or collector’s vehicles, which may be insured for an agreed value listed in terms of your policy.)

-Comprehensive insurance also pays for repair of your damaged vehicle – only the damages must have been caused by a covered event other than a collision.
+Comprehensive insurance also pays for the repair of your damaged vehicle – only the damages must have been caused by a covered event other than a collision.
 Examples include fires, theft, vandalism, hail damage, and even hitting a deer.
 Like collision, compensation for a total loss is based upon the actual cash value of your vehicle unless you drive an antique or collector’s car.

 It is important to note that state law in Wisconsin requires neither collision nor comprehensive coverage, but the coverage may still be mandatory if you drive a car that is leased or financed through a lender.
 Unless you own your vehicle in full, your loan or lease agreement is likely to require physical damages coverage to protect the financial interests of the lender.